saitaiky/notebook/docs/docs/cloud-computing/aws/others.md

 This imported portfolio isn't an independent copy.
 The products and constraints in the imported portfolio **stay in sync with changes** that you make to the shared portfolio, the original portfolio that you shared.

+### TagOption library

+To allow administrators to easily manage tags on provisioned products, Service Catalog provides a TagOption library.
+A TagOption is a key-value pair managed in Service Catalog.
+It is not an AWS tag, but serves as a template for creating an AWS tag based on the TagOption.

+You can use TagOption library to enforce the tagging of all instances that will be launched in the VPC.

 ## Others